brandaogbs/brandaogbs.github.io/resume.md

 # Experience
 ---
 ## Golfleet/V3 (Embedded Tech.
 Lead. | 2021 - current)
+Embedded software development for smart dash cams, focusing on video telematics.
 ##### Embedded Technical Leader (03/2022 - current)

-Embedded software development for smart dash cams, focusing on video telematics.
 - Embedded architecture planning for smart dash cams.
-- Working on the automation of the Q&A process, the CI/CD, and the end-to-end equipment test platform.
+- Working on the automation of the Q&A process, the CI/CD, and the end-to-end (HiL) equipment test platform.
 - Assist in the design and development of cloud services and integration APIs.
 - Leadership and management of the development team, actively in the team recruiting and interviews.